Wednesday, 12 December 2012

 1/4 cup of toasted flaked almonds

-(if you use plain flower, use 1,5 tsp baking powder)
+(if using plain flower, add 1,5 tsp baking powder)

 Process:

-3- Sift the flour and baking powder over the mix and gently fold it in, do not mix!
+4. Sift the flour and baking powder over the mixture, then gently fold it in.
+Be careful not to overmix.

-4- Put the cake batter into a cake tin and bake it for 40 minutes, 170 degrees.
+5. Pour the batter into a greased cake tin and bake for 40 minutes, or until golden and a toothpick inserted comes out clean.

 Enjoy!